-Run Ariel Player Plug-in Information Bar
+Figure 13: Download Ariel Player Plug-in Information Bar

-When using Internet Explorer in closed networks, occasionally the browser will not install the Ariel Player on the client PC because it cannot verify the Ariel Player's digital signature.
-This may be because the local certificate is out of date, invalid or missing.
+In some cases in closed networks, Internet Explorer will not install the Ariel Player on the client PC because it cannot verify the Ariel Player's digital signature (because the local certificate is out of date, invalid or missing).
 The following message is displayed:

-Corrupt/Invalid Signature
+Figure 14: Corrupt/Invalid Signature

-a.
+- Follow these steps in order to install the Player: - a.
 Click View downloads.
 The View Downloads screen opens.

-View Downloads Screen
+Figure 15: View Downloads Screen